Randy Moss Bio And Facts

 Was Randy Moss a controversial player?

-While one of the most talented players on the field, Moss also was also one of the most controversial.
-Throughout his career, he had a number of questionable incidents.
-Some of these incidences include touching an official, squirting an official with a water bottle, verbal abuse, fighting other players, and inappropriate end zone celebrations.
+Throughout his career, Randy Moss had a number of questionable incidents both on and off the field.
+Some of these incidents include touching an official, squirting an official with a water bottle, verbal abuse, fighting other players, and inappropriate end zone celebrations.
 He also got in legal trouble numerous times for marijuana usage, domestic battery, and even hitting a traffic control officer with his car.